jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 You made it this far and have become the greatest programmer in the world.
 To follow `The Do Not Repeat Yourself (DRY) Principle`_, I would write a program that has all the commands it took to get here, then I can use it to make a `Test Driven Development`_ Environment anytime I want and not have to remember each step of the process

 * I exit the tests in the terminal by pressing ``ctrl`` + ``c`` on the keyboard
-* and leave the `virtual environment`_
+* I leave the `virtual environment`_

   .. code-block:: shell

     deactivate

-* then change directory to the parent of ``magic``
+* I change directory to the parent of ``magic``

   .. code-block:: shell

     cd ..

-* and make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`
+* I make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`

   .. code-block:: shell

     touch makePythonTdd.sh

-* I use the history_ program to list the commands I typed and use them as an example for the program
+* I use the history_ program

   .. code-block:: shell

     history

+  the terminal shows all the commands I have typed so far, and I use them to write the program

-* I click on the file to open it in the Integrated Development Environment (IDE), then type the commands I need to make a `Test Driven Development`_ Environment
+* I click on the ``makePythonTdd.sh`` to open it in the Integrated Development Environment (IDE), then type the commands I need to make a `Test Driven Development`_ Environment in the editor

   .. code-block:: ruby